-What is Port 25 Blocking ?
+What is Port 25 Blocking?

-Port 25 is a channel used for communication between an e-mail client and an e-mail server and it is used to send e-mail, many ISP’s are blocking this port to cut down the amount of spam that is sent from their networks.
+Port 25 is a channel used for communication between an e-mail client and an e-mail server, and it is used to send e-mail, many ISP’s are blocking this port to cut down the amount of spam that sent from their networks.
 They are worried about being held liable for their subscribers causing damage to other computer networks by using outside SMTP servers for spamming and developed a set of technical best practices designed to increase the accountability of mail senders while minimizing disruption to mail users.

-This industry standard has created the problem for e-mail servers and have blocked legitimate e-mail as well as spam.
+This industry standard has created the problem for e-mail servers and has blocked legitimate e-mail as well as spam.
 The ISPs that blocks port 25 require their SMTP server to be used instead of remote SMTP server.